MohammedAbidNafi/Messagium/README.md

 ## Road Map
 1. Fix bugs
 2. Improve performence
-3. <S>Phone Authentication</S>
+3. <S>Phone Authentication.</S>
-4. <S>Group Chat</S>
+4. <S>Group Chat.</S>
-5. Ability to send Images
+5. Ability to send Images.
-6. Ability to send voice messages
+6. Ability to send voice messages.
-7. Audio/Video call
+7. Audio/Video call.
-8. A Good Name for this whole thing
+8. A Good Name for this whole thing.
-9. Ability to send location
+9. Ability to send location.
-10. Ablility to Forward Message
+10. Ablility to Forward Message.
-11. Share Function
+11. Share Function.
-12. High Compression
+12. High Compression.
-13. End to End Encryption
+13. End to End Encryption.
-14. Ability to Share Contacts
+14. Ability to Share Contacts.
-15. Profile Information of Other Users
+15. Profile Information of Other Users.
 16. Add Diffrent Language Translations.
-17. Click Enter to Send Message
+17. Click Enter to Send Message.
+18. Ability to mute Notifications.

 ## Ways to Contribute
 1. Create an issue to discuss about your idea.(https://github.com/MohammedAbidNafi/MessengerByMargs/issues)